Last updated

 Key features

-• Customer milestone tracking: Monitor important milestones in your clients' journeys to ensure they are on track.
+• Client milestone tracking: Monitor important milestones in clients' journeys, though reporting capabilities are basic for team-level analysis.

 Pros

-• Integration capabilities: Integrates with popular third-party applications like G Suite, Microsoft 365, and Mailchimp, creating a seamless workflow.
+• Integration capabilities: Integrates with popular applications like G Suite and Microsoft 365, providing basic workflow connectivity.

 Cons

-• Scalability concerns: While suitable for small to medium-sized coaching businesses, it may be less scalable for rapidly growing companies with more complex CRM requirements.
+• Scalability limitations: While suitable for small coaching businesses, becomes inadequate for rapidly growing teams requiring more comprehensive CRM capabilities and team management features.

 Price and plans